 – auto-digitise on the machine (BabyLock, Brother)

-– develop a design and transfer to the machine from a tablet or phone (Janome , Pfaff)
+– develop a design and transfer to the machine using apps on a tablet or phone and wi-fi (Husqvarna Viking, Janome , Pfaff)

 These machines are for experienced sewists who love exploring new and complex technology in their sewing.
-They’re not at all necessary for the rest of us, in fact we may not even enjoy using them.
+Are you this type of person ?
+These machines are not necessary for the rest of us, we may not even enjoy using one.
 I suspect most beginners would find it difficult to know where to start.

-I was thinking of getting a TOL machine, then I watched the videos and realised I would not want to use one.
-I’m more a hands-on person, I’m not a target customer for a machine where everything is done on a screen or using wi-fi.
+I was thinking of getting a TOL machine, then I watched some videos and realised I would be unhappy if I had to use one.
+These machines are big.
+Some people love that, me – I prefer something smaller.
+And I’m more a hands-on person, I’m not a target customer for a machine where everything is done on a screen or using wi-fi.
 For sewing, I love my basic workhorse ‘real buttons’ machine.
-For embroidery, I’m experienced and could easily use the design options on a mid-price machine.
-I prefer to add other types of embellishment away from my machine, and to change or develop designs using embroidery software on my big-screen computer.
+For embroidery, I choose a mid-price embroidery-only machine for the hoop size, and I know enough to enjoy playing with designs on it.
+I wouldn’t enjoy going through the sequence of changes needed to change a ‘combo’ machine between sewing and embroidery.
+I’ve found I prefer to add other types of embellishment away from my machine, and to do my design editing using embroidery software on a big-screen computer.

-But it is fun to know about these machines, and they look marvellous 😀
+It is fun to know about these super-powers machines, and they do look marvellous 😀

 Do you love personalising or embellishing what you make ?
 Happily you can do many beautiful and fun things with a very basic embroidery machine.
 There’s such a wealth of embroidery designs available, having an embroidery machine can be a rich source of pleasure 😀